High Holidays 2022

 Volunteer Security Ushers

 A dedicated group of CST members volunteer their time to enable the congregation to come together in a safe and orderly environment.
 In the event of an emergency, please follow the instructions of the security ushers.
 We continue to have a need for adult volunteers to usher for the High Holy Day worship services.
 Please consider volunteering for this important work.
 Various time slots are available.
+Security Ushers stationed at the South Doors will welcome congregants and guests and supplement the police security.
+Those stationed at the West Door will be available to open the doors for guests who are not able to walk around to the South Doors.
+Check-In-Table Ushers will greet congregants and guests and ensure nametags are worn/displayed.
+We will also have floaters to assist the other ushers at expected peak times and serve as a circulator during those busiest periods during the High Holidays.
 You are welcome to sign up for more than one shift.
-Please refer to the High Holidays Registration Form to complete and return by September 8, 2022.
+Please refer to the High Holidays Registration Form to complete and return by August 25, 2023.
 You will be notified of your assignment shortly thereafter.

 What to Bring